codingMustache/codingMustache/README.md

 ## Daily Trivia

-Unix Time is defined as the number of seconds that have elapsed since when?
+Which of these is not a layer in the OSI model for data communications?
- 1. Midnight, July 4, 1976
+ 1. Physical Layer
- 2. Midnight on the creator of Unix&#039;s birthday
+ 2. Transport Layer
- 3. Midnight, July 4, 1980
+ 3. Application Layer
- 4. Midnight, January 1, 1970
+ 4. Connection Layer

 <details>
   <summary>Answer</summary>
-  Midnight, January 1, 1970
+  Connection Layer
 </details>